Sugatraj/Sugatraj/README.md

 </div>

 ### 🎋 Philosophy & Approach
-My journey follows the principle of 精進 (Shōjin) - the constant pursuit of improvement through dedicated practice.
-Like the interplay of Yin and Yang in my profile picture, I believe true growth comes from embracing both the challenging and comfortable aspects of our craft.
+My journey embodies 物の哀れ (Mono no Aware) - the profound appreciation of life's transient beauty, as reflected in the cherry blossoms of my profile.
+Like the interplay of light and shadow, I believe true growth comes from embracing both the challenging and comfortable aspects of our craft.

 <div align="center">
   <hr style="width: 50%; border: 0; height: 1px; background: linear-gradient(to right, transparent, #ffffff66, transparent);">
 </div>

-My work is guided by three core principles:
+My work is guided by these Japanese principles:
-- 努力 (Doryoku) - The power of consistent effort
+- 和 (Wa) - Harmony in design and function
-- 簡素 (Kanso) - Simplicity in design
+- 簡素 (Kanso) - Simplicity in expression
 - 自然 (Shizen) - Natural elegance in implementation
-- 非対称 (Hitaishou) - Balanced asymmetry in layouts
+- 余白 (Yohaku) - The power of empty space

 ### 👨‍💻 About Me
 Hi, I'm a Front-End Developer who believes in the harmony of form and function.
 Just as Yin and Yang represent duality in unity, I blend aesthetic beauty with technical excellence to create engaging web experiences.